How Anxiety Works: Its Impact on Daily Life

 The Fight-or-Flight Mechanism

-Central to how anxiety works is the fight-or-flight mechanism (the body’s natural survival process).
-When activated, stress hormones like adrenaline and cortisol flood the system.
-This increases heart rate and sharpens the senses.
+Central to how anxiety works is the fight-or-flight response — the body’s natural survival process.
+When your brain detects a threat, stress hormones like adrenaline and cortisol flood the system.
+This raises heart rate and sharpens the senses.

 Common Characteristics of Anxiety